 A Christian disciple is a “follower” of Jesus.
 For example, the Book of Acts records what it meant to be a disciple in the early church.

 To illustrate, disciples proclaimed Christ as Lord and committed themselves to follow him (Acts 6:1, 2, 7; 9:36; 11:26).

 So the first step to becoming a disciple is accepting Jesus as Lord and Savior.

 To begin with, a Christian disciple is a child of God (John 1:12).
 Additionally, as a member of God’s family, disciples are to continually become more like Jesus (Rom.
 8:28–29).

 To explain discipleship, Thomas À Kempis, a 15th-century theologian, captured it well.
 In The Imitation of Christ, he wrote, “Jesus always has many who love His heavenly kingdom, but few who bear His cross.”

 In reality, becoming a follower of Jesus is no easy task.
 Why?

 Jesus expects total commitment from his followers.
 In fact, he refers to his crucifixion.
-That is, he likens this faithfulness to taking up his cross (Matt.
+In other words, he likens their faithfulness to taking up his cross (Matt.
 16:24–25).
 For instance:

 - Above all, disciples must worship God alone.
 And immediately respond to Christ’s commands, no matter how challenging they are (Matt.
 4:20)

-Therefore, Christian disciples are to act like Jesus in how they relate to others.
+Therefore, Christian disciples should act like Jesus when relating to others.
 For example: